mcheryeth/FiveHundredPxDemo/README.md

-# 500px demo app on Android
+# 500px demo photo app on Android

 This is a demo app that uses the 500px REST API to display a series of beautiful high quality photos categorically.
 Feast for the eyes.